hemanialaparthi/wapbac-sorting/README.md

 🏃 Sorting the people according to the email

-💥 Using a sorting approach called lambdafunction
+💥 Using a sorting approach called customcompare

 ✨ Saving the sorted people data to the file output/people.txt

+🔬 Time to Sort Person Data Using a Custom Comparator (ms): 106.96 ms
 ```

 Here is an example of the first lines in the `output/people.txt` file that you